UW-Madison student receives first Jake Leinenkugel Diversity in Brewing Award

 “I was thrilled to be selected for this,” said Fadiran, who learned of his award last spring.
 “This program has provided me the opportunity to observe and assist in conducting research, aiding me in my future career goals.”

-The Jacob Leinenkugel Brewing Company announced the launch of the Jake Leinenkugel Diversity in Brewing Award in June 2021 in partnership with UW–Madison.
-The Molson Coors Beverage Company, the parent company of Leinenkugel’s, donated $50,000 to endow the award, which is open to students who identify as Latino, Black/African American, American Indian, Asian, Pacific Islander, and/or LGBTQ+.
+The Jacob Leinenkugel Brewing Co. announced the launch of the award in June 2021 in partnership with UW–Madison.
+The Molson Coors Beverage Co., the parent company of Leinenkugel, donated $50,000 to endow the award, which is open to students who identify as Latino, Black/African American, American Indian, Asian, Pacific Islander, and/or LGBTQ+.

-“We are thrilled to have Simi as our first recipient of this award,” said Dick Leinenkugel, president of the Jacob Leinenkugel Brewing Company.
+“We are thrilled to have Simi as our first recipient of this award,” said Dick Leinenkugel, company president.
 “On behalf of all our Leinenkugel employees, we congratulate Simi and look forward to supporting this scholarship to bring further diversity to our brewing industry for many years to come.”

-In addition to financial assistance, recipients of the award are encouraged to take up a paid summer internship at the Leinenkugel’s Brewery in Chippewa Falls, where they can apply what they have learned in the lab working at one of Wisconsin’s most historic breweries.
+In addition to financial assistance, recipients of the award are encouraged to take up a paid summer internship in Chippewa Falls, where they can apply what they have learned in the lab working at one of Wisconsin’s most historic breweries.

-“The Food Science department is honored to steward this award and to help promote diversity in real and substantial ways,” shared Dr. Scott Rankin, chair of the Department of Food Science in the College of Agricultural and Life Sciences, which houses the award.
-“The Jake Leinenkugel Diversity in Brewing award enables our developing fermentation program to help foster diversity within an industry and discipline that have been key parts of Wisconsin for centuries.”
+“The Food Science department is honored to steward this award and to help promote diversity in real and substantial ways,” said Dr. Scott Rankin, chair of the Department of Food Science in the College of Agricultural and Life Sciences, which houses the award.
+“The (award) enables our developing fermentation program to help foster diversity within an industry and discipline that have been key parts of Wisconsin for centuries.”

-Funding for the scholarship program is made possible through the Molson Coors social justice initiative—an effort that directs funds to organizations focused on social justice, community building, equality and empowerment.
+Funding for the scholarship is made possible through the Molson Coors social justice initiative — an effort that directs funds to organizations focused on social justice, community building, equality and empowerment.

 IN PHOTOS: Jacob Leinenkugel Brewing Company